centrahq/api-documentation/pages/05.api-references/02.graphql-integration-api/05.examples/01.dtc/docs.md

 Use it when a shipment can be created without capturing and needs to be captured later.
 Most commonly in DtC you would capture the shipment upon its completion in Centra - when the package is actually handled to the shipping company.

+[notice-box=alert]
+Remember to always check `userWarnings`, in case your capture request fails for some reason.
+In that case, you may want to re-try it later.
+[/notice-box]

 #### Request

 ```gql